willGraham01/PiranhasHalfyord/plot/premise.md

 - The party may also decide to learn how to interact with the docking cranes (because who doesn't want to use a crane?) and potentially re-arrange the loose barrels etc on the docks to their liking.
 They may also decide to obtain some dockworker's clothes from the workers barracks.

 Groubun will pass through across one of the bridges visible from the docks during the party's visit if they went to the Ordo first.
-If they stayed long enough to encounter him, he will take note of their presence here and at the Ordo speaking with Jenessa (even if they don't reveal to him they are helping Shufharz) - the resulting encounter during the day will feature more Shattered Teeth presence.
+If they stayed long enough to encounter him, he will take note of their presence here and at the Ordo speaking with Jenessa (even if they don't reveal to him they are helping Shufharz) - the resulting encounter during the day will feature more Piranhas presence.

 The party may choose to tail Groubun if they notice him pass by.
 He will be heading to the Day's End to deliver the next round of potions to the gang's leaders.